11 Best Things to Do in Huntsville, Alabama: A Local's Guide to Rocket City

 This spot is geared towards Huntsville’s younger demographic and is a cool mix of shops, eateries, and entertainment options.

-It’s got a great outdoor space that’s perfect for meeting friends and catching up.
+It’s got a great outdoor space that’s perfect to meet friends, get a craft cocktail and catch up.
 There are also usually live shows going on most nights throughout the week.

 Visit a Haunted Playground